Providing Service You Can Trust!

 What else can you do while in Long Beach?
 Several companies offer fishing charters and scenic cruises, and of course there are plenty of other fun outdoor activities you can do on the beaches and in the waves.
 Long Beach also has a happening nightlife with bars and clubs.
 For those who enjoy miniature golf, Plantation Pines is a lovely course.

 Even though Long Beach is a bit more “off the beaten path” than Gulfport or Biloxi, it is a great destination to visit while you are in Mississippi.
 And if you live here, you know that the slow economic recovery is gradually outpacing the damage left behind in the wake of Katrina.
-Long Beach is getting back on its feet, and is on the path to a bright future.
+Long Beach, MS is getting back on its feet, and is on the path to a bright future.